 The 15 Massachusetts community colleges:

-The scholarship will be awarded annually to four students of African-American descent who are enrolled in the Massachusetts Commonwealth Commitment program, with each student receiving $2,500 per year for the four years of his or her college career.
+The scholarship will be awarded annually to four eligible students, each receiving $2,500 per year for the four years of his or her college career.

 To complete this application you will need the following: